-- According to a 10-year forecast by the U.S. Bureau of Labor and Statistics, demand for qualified PTAs is expected to increase 30% through 2024, making it one of the fastest growing healthcare professions in the country.
+- According to a 10-year forecast by the U.S. Bureau of Labor and Statistics, demand for qualified PTAs is expected to increase 26% through 2028, making it one of the fastest growing health care professions in the country.

 Attributes of a Successful Physical Therapist Assistant

 - Ability to maintain high academic and professional standards under rigorous demands